benvinegar/counterscale/README.md

 1. Go to your Cloudflare dashboard and, if you do not already have one, set up a [Cloudflare Workers subdomain](https://developers.cloudflare.com/workers/configuration/routing/workers-dev/)
 1. Enable [Cloudflare Analytics Engine beta](https://developers.cloudflare.com/analytics/analytics-engine/get-started/) for your account ([screenshot](https://github.com/benvinegar/counterscale/assets/4562878/ad1b5712-2344-4489-a684-685b876635d1))
     1. If this is your first time using Workers, you have to create a Worker before you can enable the Analytics Engine.
-Navigate to Workers & Pages > Overview, click the "Create Worker" button to create a "Hello World" worker (it doesn't matter what you name this Worker as you can delete it later).
+Navigate to Workers & Pages > Overview, click the "Create Worker" button ([screenshot](./docs/create-worker.png)) to create a "Hello World" worker (it doesn't matter what you name this Worker as you can delete it later).
 1. Create a [Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
-This token needs `Account.Account Analytics` permissions at a minimum.
+This token needs `Account.Account Analytics` permissions at a minimum ([screenshot](./docs/api-token.png)).
 1. Run `npm install`
 1. Run `npx wrangler secret put CF_BEARER_TOKEN` → when prompted, paste the API token you created
 1. Run `npx wrangler secret put CF_ACCOUNT_ID` → when prompted, paste your Cloudflare Account ID